TropiiDev/Auralynk/README.md

 # -------------------------------------
 ## Soon to be created:
 ### This list is in order from most important to least
-- Auralynk API - Semi completed.
-Only user auth is finished. (see the API folder.
-It will be moved to its own repo once its finished.)
 - Auralynk Desktop Application
 - Auralynk Mobile Application
 # -------------------------------------